-Thankfully these days Matsumoto is easily reached all year round, and it has become one of the country's most cosmopolitan cities.
-Matsumoto is fast becoming a leading centre for the arts, and is also the site of the first Elementary School in the country.
-The Matsumoto Castle is a wonderful piece of 16th Century design, although - be warned - the ceilings are low and the steps are steep, so a little care and attention is needed!
+Matsumoto is now easily reached all year round and has become one of the country's most cosmopolitan cities.
+Matsumoto is fast becoming a leading centre for the arts and crafts.
+The Matsumoto Castle is a wonderful piece of 16th Century design, although be warned, the ceilings are low and the steps are steep, so a little care and attention is needed!
 The soba and buckwheat noodles in town are famously delicious, served either hot or cold.